Meet the Governors

 Chair of Governors

 I am a church governor representing the London Diocese Board for Schools.
 I was the Headteacher of a church primary school and I now train teachers.
-I see many schools in my work, but none are better that St George’s, where I have been a governor for twelve years.
+I see many schools in my work, but none are better that St George’s, where I have been a governor since 2001.

 As Rector of St George's church, I am automatically a governor of this marvellous school.
 It is a real privilege for me to be involved in so many aspects of our local community, and being part of the life of our school is one of the best bits!

-I am an elected parent governor and the mum of Anna, Esther and William.
+I am an elected parent governor and the mum William.
 I am really enjoying being involved at the school and my special focus as a governor is on achievement.
 I have already learned so much about the hard work everyone does at St George The Martyr.
 In my spare time I like spending time with my family, reading and gardening.

 I work for a Children’s Charity in their information service team.
 I am a volunteer at the local scout troop at Coram’s Fields.
 I enjoy music, dancing and going to watch the football with my son.